MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-messages.md

 ---
 # Use messages with the Organization service

-The Organization service is easy to use.
-But before we show the easy way, let's look at the hard way so you can better understand how Dataverse works.
-Understanding these details helps you as you move on to writing plug-ins, creating custom APIs or troubleshooting errors.

-It's important to understand that all data operations in Dataverse are defined as *messages* and the definitions of these messages are stored in Dataverse as data.
+It's important to understand that all data operations in Dataverse are defined as *messages* and the definitions of these messages are stored in Dataverse.

 Every message has: